trance1st/JSONP1.1-DEMO/Readme.md

  * JSON Pointer implementation.
 In you are not familliar what Json Pointer is, please read the IETF specification here -> https://tools.ietf.org/html/rfc6901
  * JSON Patch implementation(https://tools.ietf.org/html/rfc6902)

-    JSON Patch provides same operations that can be applied to an JSON object in order to modify it.
+    JSON Patch provides some operations that can be applied to an JSON object in order to modify it.
 It uses the JSON Pointer to specify o location from the target object which will be modified.
 Please read the specificaion here -> https://tools.ietf.org/html/rfc6902

     There are various implementations of both JSON Pointer or JSON Path in different languages -> here you can find a list http://jsonpatch.com/